bobrokerson/smartcity/README.md

 5. **Access the Application**: open your browser and navigate to http://localhost:3333.

+## Email workflow
+The form on the website sends a JSON payload containing the request information to the backend API hosted on Fozzy:

+{
+  "customerName": "Ivan Ivanov",
+  "customerEmail": "ivan.ivanov@gmail.com",
+  "tourType": "City Center Tour",
+  "message": "I would like a guided tour",
+  "source": "smartcity_landing"
+}

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.